Form I-485 Adjustment of Status, Explained

 - (Optional) Form I-765 to request permission to work while your case is pending

-- (Optional) Form I-131 to request permission to travel outside the U.S. while your case is pending (Alert: for people who have been out of status for more than 180 days when they filed the I-485, intentional travel will jeopardize their green card application significantly.)
+- (Optional) Form I-131 to request permission to travel outside the U.S. while your case is pending (Alert: for people who have been out of status for more than 180 days when they filed the I-485, international travel will jeopardize their green card application significantly.)

 - Form I-864 to demonstrate that your sponsoring family member agrees to financially support you if necessary and has the means to do so